nicolasferey/sensable_haptic_windows10/README.md

 # All you need to install Sensable/Geomatics/3DSystem for haptic device on Windows 10

-## installing the legacy i1394 driver
+## Install the legacy i1394 driver

 - Get the drivers ```.msi``` in the repository.
 Double clic on the file to install it.
 - Open the Device Manager and find the i1394 device, righ click on it and update driver.